 Facing fear may be as simple as the necessity to face our deepest emotion.
 Really seeing our feelings of inadequacy, our pain,our fear and acknowledging them with deep acceptance.Whatever we acknowledge in acceptance we will move beyond.

 It is not helpful to force ourselves to do things that are not really who we are.
 For example if sport is not our thing , then we don’t have to make ourselves play sport we can stay fit in other ways.
-It is also generally far better to work in an area that comes fairly naturally to us or that we feel comfortable in, so that we are using our natural aptitudes.However inevitably, along the way, we will need to face things that may be challenging or a little scary.If we know that it would be beneficial to face them then we need to do that.
+It is also generally far better to work in an area that comes fairly naturally to us or that we feel comfortable in, so that we are using our natural aptitudes.However inevitably, along the way, we will need to face things that may be challenging or a little scary.If we know that it would be beneficial to face them.

 Facing fear around being more present in the world